mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 Githubz and similars offer a great deal of tooling to make the code review comments/messages look pretty and organized.
-And I find myself more and more refering to "old" Pull Requests.
+And I find myself more and more referring to "old" Pull Requests.
 Majority of the times to remember the suggestions that arrived on solving some specific problem, or changing some specific type of code.